MattGertz/RotatableDie/README.md

 1. Select a die type from the dropdown menu
 2. Choose a color for your die from the color selector
 3. Interact with the die using mouse controls:
-   - Left-click + drag to rotate
+   - For 3D dice: Left-click + drag to rotate, right-click + drag for z-axis rotation
-   - Right-click + drag for z-axis rotation
+   - For the tesseract: Also use middle-click + drag to rotate in 4D space

 ## Requirements